-Lance Green’s master’s thesis, Great Space, focuses on the spaces in which urbanites often find themselves—working between the home and the office.
+Lance Green’s master’s thesis, Grey Space, focuses on the spaces in which urbanites often find themselves—working between the home and the office.
 The project’s design offerings encourage user adaptation within these spaces by removing feelings of displacement and helping to adjust to new or unfamiliar working environments.
 Grey Space is an exploration into the places that encourage us to be most at peace within ourselves and within the world around us; the spaces that allow us to rebalance and make sense of a disorder, to inspire us, and perhaps to provoke new thought.

 Whether it is the structure and prescribed nature of the open-space office, the comfort and careful curation of our own home, or our ability to adapt to makeshift, public workspaces, Grey Space explores these interstitial territories in search of an understanding of where we work best, and why.